38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 Kazan Dibi is one of the most popular foods in Turkey.
-Basically, it is a dessert that is believed to be created by mistake centuries ago!
-The stories behind the origin of the dessert go like once Ottoman Sultan asked his chef to make a dessert for him.
+It is a dessert believed to have been created by mistake centuries ago!
+The stories behind the origin of the dessert go like once an Ottoman Sultan asked his chef to make a dessert for him.
 The chef mistakenly burnt cream and sugar.
 Surprisingly, the Sultan liked the taste of that burnt something.
-And since then it has been the most delicious traditional turkish food.
+And since then, it has been the most delicious traditional Turkish food.

 35. Hunkar Begendi: Dish Of The Royals